ministryofjustice/security-guidance/suppliers/data-destruction-contract-clauses-long-format-appendix.md

 4 standard with a maximum cross cut particle surface area 160 (one hundred and sixty) millimeters squared with a maximum strip width of 6 (six) millimeters

+The required outcome is to ensure that `Authority` data is inaccessible by any reasonable commercial and resourced means (such as commercially available data recovery services).